anastasius21/anastasius21/README.md

 ## Hi
 I am a Data Scientist having practical experience in the realm of data science.
 Whether its machine learning or data analysis or even data visualization, I have worked with real-world data to test my skills for each domain and came out succeeded.
-Currently looking for internship role in data science.
+Currently looking for role in data science.

 <!--